 Are smart thermostats worth it?

 How much can you save on your energy bills with a smart thermostat, and how long will it take to pay for itself?
-Our research reveals all you need to know.
+Our research reveals all.

 Once you've worked out which you are, take a look at our smart thermostat reviews.

-- If you want to be able to see exactly how much heating you’re using and how much it is costing you
+- If you want to be able to see exactly how much heating you’re using and how much it is costing you, it'll empower you to make lifestyle changes.

-- Tech-savvy smartphone or computer users, who are comfortable using apps.
+- You'll get the most from one if you're a tech-savvy smartphone or computer user and are comfortable using apps.

-- If you have a regular routine, some smart heating controls, such as Nest, can learn your routine and ensure your home is always warm when it needs to be.
+- If you have a regular routine, some smart heating controls, such as Nest and Hive, can learn your routine and ensure your home is only warm when it needs to be.

 - Those who are likely to stay in the same property for several years, as they can recoup the cost of installation through savings on their heating bill.

-- Those that are generally quite forgetful, as they may forget to use the app to remotely switch their heating on or off.
+- Those who are generally quite forgetful and, for instance, forget to use the app to remotely switch their heating on or off.

 - Non-smartphone or computer users.
 Although you could opt for a learning thermostat, such as Nest, that can remember your routine.